HaimengBai/431slides/class_27/taskafter26.md

-Building a Web-Based Presentation of Your Work | High Hopes P values, Garden of Forking Paths, Registering Your Analyses | High Hopes Building a Decent Table 1 without going nuts | High Hopes Mixed Effect Models | High Hopes
+Building a Web-Based Presentation of Your Work | High Hopes P values, Garden of Forking Paths, Registering Your Analyses | High Hopes Building a Decent Table 1 without going nuts | High Hopes Log-Linear Models for Contingency Tables | High Hopes Mixed Effect Models | High Hopes
 Repeated Measures ANOVA | I hope so
 Hierarchical Linear Models | I hope so
 Longitudinal Analysis other than that | Not much
-Other Survival Analysis topics | Nope (we have a course in this subject) Cluster Analysis, Principal Components Analysis | A bit Machine learning methods like the lasso and elastic net | A bit Scraping data from the web | A bit
+Other Survival Analysis topics | Nope (we have a course in this subject) Cluster Analysis, Principal Components Analysis | A bit, maybe Machine learning methods like the lasso and elastic net | A bit, maybe Scraping data from the web | A bit, maybe
-Sensitivity, Specificity, ROC analysis | A bit
-Special Methods for Clinical Trials | Not much outside of experiments Propensity Scores, Observational Studies, Causal Effects | Just enough to encourage you to take 500 The problem of multiple comparisons and when to worry about it | I don't know
+Sensitivity, Specificity, ROC analysis | A bit, maybe Special Methods for Clinical Trials | Not much outside of experiments Propensity Scores, Observational Studies, Causal Effects | Just enough to encourage you to take 500 The problem of multiple comparisons and when to worry about it | I don't know